Open 5 a.m.-Midnight

 - Pizza and Hot Dogs: 10:30 am-9 pm Sunday-Thursday and open until 10 pm Friday and Saturday.
 360.779.4953.

-- Kitchen Central: This large “island” is staffed with people and ringed by cases brimming with meal solutions, deli meats and specialty cheeses,.
-A grill station offers a varied menu, daily specials and custom-made deli sandwiches.
-Staffed 6 am-9 pm.
+- Kitchen Central: This large “island” is staffed 6 am-9 pm and ringed by cases brimming with meal solutions, deli meats and specialty cheeses.
+A grill station, operating 11 am to 8 pm, offers a varied menu, daily specials and custom-made deli sandwiches.

 - Grab-and-Go Deli Cold Case: Choose from an array of entrees, sides and meals prepackaged in microwavable containers next to the hot buffet – or freshly made sandwiches and salads, along with ethnic cuisine.